MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms.md

 * Each Module provides Example Networks to explain their usage.
 * Parameters of each Module can be changed in the Module Inspector or Automatic Panel of the Module.
 * Parameter connections can be established to synchronize the values of these parameters.
 * Modules can be clustered.
-Clustered Modules can be encapsulated into local or global Macro-modules.
+Clustered Modules can be encapsulated into local or global Macro modules.
-* Macro-modules encapsulate networks.
+* Macro modules encapsulate networks.
 Internal networks can be shown and modified.
-Any changes of the internal network are applied to the Macro-module.
+Any changes of the internal network are applied to the Macro module.

 {{< networkfile "examples/basic_mechanisms/contour_filter/ContourFilter.zip" >}}